 There are myriad ways to be grateful, and it does not just come down to receiving a gift or kind word.
 Were you the recipient of a moment, a feeling or an intangible experience?
 Write them down.
 Don’t think you have them?
 You would be surprised how gratitude can be found most anywhere.

 Did a colleague call in sick, reminding you to be thankful for your good health?
 Perhaps work required you to get up super early but hey, it let you witness a beautiful sunrise.
 How did you feel when the car behind you slowed down to let you merge in traffic?
 Pretty good we bet.
 Silly or serious, gratitude is gratitude.
 Even if all you can think up was when you dropped your buttered toast this morning it landed butter side, up.

 Then there is the simple act of writing that gratitude down.

 According to Kathleen Adams of The Center for Journal Therapy, writing for How Life Unfolds, journaling has its own benefits.
 Putting pen to paper makes learning easier, can improve memory and can have similar health benefits to meditation.

-Adams cited calligrapher and artist Barbara Bash, who in a 2016 essay in Mindful magazine, equated the act of journaling to the act of meditation.
+Adams cited calligrapher and artist Barbara Bash, who in Mindful magazine, equated the act of journaling to the act of meditation.
 “It is something about the physical act—the holding of the hand and pen—that is meditative, bringing me into the present.”
 And what better way, through putting pen to paper and journaling, to focus on our gratitude.